Miss Universe 1985

-Miss Universe 1985 was the 34th Miss Universe pageant, held at the James L. Knight Convention Center in Miami, Florida, United States, on 15 July 1985.
+Miss Universe 1985 was the 34th Miss Universe pageant, held at the James L. Knight Convention Center in Miami, Florida, on 15 July 1985.
 Seventy-nine contestants competed in the pageant.
-Deborah Carthy-Deu of Puerto Rico was crowned by Yvonne Ryding of Sweden.
+At the conclusion of the event, Deborah Carthy of Puerto Rico was crowned by Yvonne Ryding of Sweden.

 Background

 Location and date

 In October 1984, the owners of the newly expanded West Edmonton Mall in Edmonton, Alberta, Canada showed an interest in hosting the Miss Universe 1985 pageant there.
-This followed an unsuccessful attempt to host the Miss Universe 1984 pageant in Calgary, Alberta, Canada the previous year.
+This followed an unsuccessful attempt to host the Miss Universe 1984 pageant in Calgary Alberta the previous year.

 Pageant organizers chose to host the pageant in Miami, Florida for the second consecutive year.
 George Honchar, president of Miss Universe Inc., expressed disappointment at a lack of local support for the event, which cost the city $2 million.

 Selection of participants

 In April, 1985 the city of Miami requested that the Miss Universe organization insist that South Africa should not send a representative to pageant, due to the threat of demonstrations over her country's Apartheid policy.
 In mid May the nation announced that they would not send their titleholder, Andrea Steltzer, to the pageant because of fears for her safety.
 This was the first time since 1975 that the country did not participate in the pageant; they would not return to the event until 1995.
 Andrea Steltzer (half South African and half German) took part as Miss Germany in the 1989 Miss Universe pageant where she was a semi-finalist.